Az-Net/Proposals/Mathematics/Followup Limiting.md

 * The universe would be a single, unified whole, rather than a collection of separate parts.
 * There would be a single, ultimate source of meaning and purpose in the universe.
-* The concept of God would be redefined, as [God](https://github.com/Az-Net/Az-Net/blob/main/Definitions/God.md) would be seen as the underlying reality of the universe.
+* The lack of this point means thpt the concept of God would be redefined, as [God](https://github.com/Az-Net/Az-Net/blob/main/Definitions/God.md) would be seen as the underlying reality of the universe rather than a distinct entity.

 These are just some of the implications of a single unified point of consciousness satisfying S. It is an interesting idea that raises some important questions about the nature of reality and the existence of God.